Naruto RPG

 • A member of the ambush group must have the appropriate In-Character Rank for the mission to attempt an ambush.
 A maximum of FOUR ninjas may create an ambush group.

 • An ambush group does not just have to be missing ninja.
 Village ninja from rival villages may also attempt to Ambush missions from rival villages or missing ninja contracts being completed with their borders.
-Even a group comprising of missing ninja and village ninja can work together to complete a successful Ambush.
+Even a group of missing ninja and village ninja can work together to complete a successful Ambush.

 • Missions may be Ambushed up to 48 hours after the completion of the mission.